michelvankessel/LFCS/LFS201/notes.md

 Discuss pkg installers and their characteristics

-yum provides a frontend to rpm.
+`yum` provides a frontend to `rpm`.
 Its main task is to fetch packages from multiple remote repos and resolve dependencies among packages.
 It also caches infomation and databases to speed up performance.

 Repository config files for `yum` are kept in `/etc/yum.repos.d` and have a `.repo` extension.
 The use of a particular repo can be toggled on or off by